DajosPatryk/Template-NodeJS-SecureAPI/README.md

 # Example Restful-API in Node.js
 This is an example API server developed to showcase my skills in Node.js backend 🌱<br/>
-I kept env variables on GitHub for testing purposes.
+I kept env variables and secrets on GitHub for testing purposes.

 ## Technology used
 - Express.js framework